 “Working with Maddy was a delight.
 Proactive, excellent communication and thorough weekly reporting.
 Highly recommended.” – IE Management

 Following Kid Kapichi’s previous campaign, which secured coverage in Kerrang!
 TV, MTV Rocks and London Evening Standard, we wanted to take the band to the next level.
-For us, a successful campaign isn’t just confirming features, reviews and airplay with large outlets, we wanted to get Kid Kapichi to the next stage in their career and in an 8-week campaign here’s how we did it.
+For us, successful campaigns aren’t just confirming features, reviews and airplay with large outlets, we wanted to get Kid Kapichi to the next stage in their career.

 With indie rock being a highly competitive market, we needed to angle the band with stories that were in the forefront of the media at the time.
 Large print and online magazine Vulture Hound ran a feature on using phones whilst at a gig.
 Kid Kapichi were the main focus throughout the feature, making a statement on their thoughts, whilst plugging their tour and EP release.